 The Trees of Childwall Fields

-The trees of Childwall Woods are justifiably well known for their size, age and splendour, especially in spring when the bluebells are in flower, and the Veteran trees particularly have been well described by Brenda Cameron on the website.
+Childwall Woods are justifiably well known for their size, age and splendour of the trees.
+The Veteran trees particularly have been well described by Brenda Cameron on the website.

-The trees of Childwall Fields are less well known but are surprisingly diverse, with over 50 species of trees to be found here.
+The trees of Childwall Fields are less well known but are surprisingly diverse, with nearly 60 species of trees to be found here.
 Most of them are young, only 30 years old, and few are large or impressive.
 But the magnificent Childwall Woods were young once, the trees mere saplings.
-If we look after the trees of Childwall Fields, their sheer diversity promises some really splendid mature woodlands in the future.
+If we look after the trees of Childwall Fields, their sheer diversity promises some really splendid and interesting mature woodlands in the future.

 The history of Childwall Fields

-Childwall Fields has an interesting history which is worth knowing before we describe the different areas of the Fields and the trees they contain.
-As detailed on the History page of the Friends of Childwall Woods and Fields website:
+The history of Childwall is worth knowing before we describe the different areas of the Fields and the trees they contain.
+(See the History page of this website).

 Childwall Park became Childwall Golf Club in 1922 then throughout World War 2 the land known as the fields was used to grow essential food crops.
 After the war had ended the fields changed again but now to pasture for sheep.
 Still the gentle slope up to the woods.

-In the 1990s the Fields became the focus of the research done by PhD students from Liverpool John Moores University who took on the challenge of planting a variety of trees to see which species would grow best, if any, on a former landfill site and the mixed plantations on the SE part of the middle and lower fields were created.
-Childwall Fields was one of 12 former landfill sites in the region that were planted for research purposes and 30 years later has proven to be one of the best.
-The whole area has now matured into the perfect habitat for a variety of animals, birds, flora and fauna, as well as becoming a wonderful asset to the community.”
+In the 1990s the Fields became the focus of the research done by Helen Rawlinson, a PhD student from Liverpool University, who took on the challenge of planting a variety of trees to see which species would grow best, if any, on a former landfill site.
+In this way the mixed plantations on the SE part of the middle and lower fields were created.
+Childwall Fields was one of 11 former landfill sites in the region that were planted for research purposes and 30 years later has proven to be one of the best.
+The whole area has now matured into the perfect habitat for a variety of animals, birds, flora and fauna, as well as becoming a wonderful asset to the community.

 Childwall Fields – 4 zones

 In describing the Trees of Childwall Fields I have divided the Fields into 4 zones (see map).
-If you wish to explore the lower Fields, please note that access is not easy, paths are narrow with brambles and nettles (shorts are NOT recommended!) and it is frequently muddy underfoot, particularly in winter.
+If you wish to explore the lower Fields, please note that access is not always easy, paths can be narrow with brambles and nettles (shorts are NOT recommended!) and it can be muddy underfoot, particularly in winter.
 The paths are not wheelchair accessible.

 3 The Lower Field runs from the concrete path beside the Childwall Abbey School playing fields to the houses on Quickswood Drive.
 Again, there are woods to the north and south of the field and it includes also the slope below the Middle Field.
 This is the wildest and least visited field with the middle area of the field a tangle of brambles and nettles.

 4 The final area is the Childwall Lane Slope which runs down from the Lower Field to adjoin Childwall Lane.
 This contains a woodland area on the slope beside the Childwall Lane entrance, plantings along Childwall Lane and an area of mature, well established trees at the southern end, with a large central area of brambles.
-To explore this area, there are steep paths down from the Lower Field through the woods at the north and south ends.
+To explore this area, there are steep paths down from the Lower Field through the woods at the north and south ends, or you can access immediately to the left beside the storage container at the foot of the concrete path.

 The Trees of each area

-With the exception of a few trees along Childwall Lane and line of tall poplars, none of the trees in any of Childwall Fields are particularly large or mature.
-But what is impressive is their sheer number and diversity – the result of the experimental planting which was part of the reclamation work of the 1990s.
-The variety of species of trees is unusual, as the Species List shows.
+With the exception of a few trees along Childwall Lane and the line of tall poplars, none of the trees in any of Childwall Fields are particularly large or mature.
+But what is impressive is the sheer diversity of species – the result of the experimental planting which was part of the reforestation by Mersey Forest in the 1990s, in conjunction with Liverpool University.

 1 Top Field

-The trees thin out in the middle of the fields where the pond and scrapes have been excavated, then you move into another area of trees with stands of common alder, silver birch, and white poplar, with oak, goat willow, common osier, blackthorn, elder, hawthorn, hazel and field maple.
-Nearing the willow plantation at the south end of the Top Field a stand of young aspen can be found with a small sweet chestnut.
-In total nearly 20 species of tree can be found on the Top Field.
-In the willow plantation there is also groups of larch and hazel.
+The trees thin out in the middle of the fields where the pond and scrapes have been excavated, then you move into another area of trees with stands of common alder, birch, and white poplar, with oak, goat willow, common osier, blackthorn, elder, hawthorn, hazel and field maple.
+The alder are particularly prolific.
+Nearing the plantation at the south end of the Top Field a stand of young aspen can be found with small sweet chestnut.
+In total at least 20 species of tree can be found on the Top Field.
+In the plantation at the south end there are also groups of white willow, black pine, larch, beech, field maple and hazel.

 2 Middle Field

 Entering from the concrete path is easiest, hardest is down the steep slope from the Top Field.
 From Lime Studios path, you enter a small wood under the line of impressive poplars planted along the slope below the Top Field.
 These landmark trees are all varieties of black poplar.
-There are four varieties of poplar here – two large, spreading hybrid black poplars, and the columnar shapes of Lombardy and Plantier poplar.
-The copse contains: oak, elder, sycamore, goat willow, hornbeam, silver birch, rowan, ash and bird cherry.
+There are four varieties of poplar here – two large, spreading hybrid black poplars, a golden poplar, and the columnar shapes of Lombardy and Plantier poplar – plus a Norway maple.
+The copse contains: oak, elder, sycamore, goat willow, hornbeam, birch, rowan, ash and bird cherry.

 Recently an orchard containing a variety of fruit trees has been planted including: apples, pears, plums and greengages.